Skip to content

 A situationship does not have one discrete definition and can look different to a lot of people.
 Broadly, it is a no strings attached relationship or emotional/sexual bond without a title.1 People may enter into this by choice or may find themselves in one if no discussions are had based on what the partners are looking for or want from the relationship.

-The situationship is different from a “booty call” as intense feelings and emotional intimacy may be present in a situationship whereas a booty call is based almost exclusively on sex and the individuals may not interact any other time.
+The situationship is different from a “booty call” or casual sex arrangements, as intense feelings and emotional intimacy may be present in a situationship whereas a booty call is based almost exclusively on sex and the individuals may not interact any other time.
 A situationship can occur at any age but it is likely to be the relationship of choice in emerging adults as their emotional and mental maturity is not fully developed to navigate the intricacies of an intimate relationship.
 Individuals may enter into one for matters of convenience, short-term circumstances, or a lack of insight into their own emotional needs.

 Examples of Situationships